 Personal and Personalized Items

 I either ordered or received many personalized items with Zoloft’s cute face on them during my time with him.
 I had stickers, socks, and even a matching set of joggers and a fleece poncho.
-I also had a set of wooden letters “J&Z” that I had displayed on a bookshelf, had made him a few bowls in ceramics classes, and so many things that said “Zoloft” on them.
+I also had a set of wooden letters “J&Z” that I had displayed on a bookshelf, a few bowls I made for him in ceramics classes, and so many things that said “Zoloft” on them.
 This is in addition to his collar and other items that were his.

 I didn’t want to get rid of them, yet I also knew that having them just sitting around may unexpectedly cause me to begin crying as seeing them there may remind me that I’m not using them.
 For the immediate time being after your cat passes, you may want to just set some of them aside.
 Some of them you may decide to keep long term and some of them you may realize don’t hold that much value to you.

-My suggestion is to keep them someplace where you will purposefully run into them, but they may not necessarily be a constant presence.
+Keep them someplace where you will purposefully run into them so you don’t forget they’re there, but they may not necessarily be a constant presence.
 If you know you do want to keep them, you can consider getting a nice memory box to store them in.
 If you’re not sure, a bag can do as temporary storage.

 You may or may not decide that you want to display them as part of a memorial for your cat or use them as part of a memorial project.
 You can consider getting a shadow box or collar display to show those off.
 For clothing items, it’s up to you if you want to wear them.
 I wore one of my shirts to Zoloft’s celebration of life and plan to wear one of them on his Gotcha Day.
 The rest of the clothing items I think I will still wear but will keep them as clothing for around home until I’m ready to be asked about him by people who don’t know the situation.